Barha family: Chaman

-The Chaman branch came next in line to the Jansath branch.
-Descended from Sayyid Chaman, who settled in Chitura, this branch gained much influence during the reign of Shah Jahan when Sayyid Jalal became a high-ranking Mansabdar.
+The Chaman branch was descended from Sayyid Chaman, who settled in Chitura.
+This branch gained much influence during the reign of Shah Jahan when Sayyid Jalal became a high-ranking Mansabdar.
 He was given possession of Kharwa Jalalpur in the Sardhan pargana of Meerut.
-However, the branch fell into decline when Sayyid Shams, son of Sayyid Jalal, left the Imperial service.
-He had two sons, Sayyid Asghar Ali and Sayyid Asad Ali.
-The former died childless, while the descendants of the latter remained in Chitura until the British era.
+However, the branch fell into decline when Sayyid Shams, son of Sayyid Jalal, left imperial service.
+He had two sons, Sayyid Asghar Ali and Sayyid Asad Ali, with the former dying childless while the descendants of the latter remained in Chitura until the British era.

 Hassan

 Sayyid Hassan had six sons, many of whom rose in imperial service and later became Zamindars.

+Sayyid Nasirudin, the sixth son of Sayyid Hassan, earned fame as Sayyid Khanjahan-i-Shahjahanil.
+He attained power under the emperor Shahjahan and was consequently granted forty villages in the parganas of Khatauli and Sarwat, along with several bighas of land in free revenue for perpetuity with the title of Abul Muzaffar.
+He began construction of a new town which was completed by his son and named Muzaffarnagar.

 Ahmad

-The descendants of Sayyid Ahmad, who had settled in Kawal, gained much acclaim during the reign of Aurangzeb when Tatar Khan and Diwan Muhammad Yar Khan became distinguished in imperial service.
+The descendants of Sayyid Ahmad, who had settled in Kawal, gained much acclaim during the reign of Aurangzeb, with Tatar Khan and Diwan Muhammad Yar Khan becoming distinguished in imperial service.

-Khan Jahan

 Portrait of Sayyid Abu'l Muzaffar Khan, Khan Jahan Barha.

-Sayyid Nasirudin, the sixth son of Sayyid Hasan, gained fame in the form of Sayyid Khanjahan-i-Shahjahanil, who attained much power under the emperor Shahjahan and was consequently granted forty villages in the parganas of Khatauli and Sarwat, along with several bighas of land in free revenue for perpetuity with the title of Abul Muzaffar.
-He began to build a new town, which was completed by his son and named Muzaffarnagar.